zama-ai/concrete/docs/howto/deploy.md

 This method generates encryption/decryption keys and evaluation keys.

 The server requires evaluation keys linked to the encryption keys that you just generated.
-You can serialize your evaluation keys like so:
+You can serialize your evaluation keys as shown below:

 <!--pytest-codeblocks:skip-->
 ```python